open-telemetry/opamp-spec/specification.md

 * The Server accepts the connection and status and awaits for an approval to generate a client certificate for the Agent.
-* Server either waits for a manual approval by a human or automatically approves all TOFU requests if the Server is configured to do so (can be a server-side option).
+* Server either waits for a manual approval by a human or automatically approves all TOFU requests if the Server is configured to do so (can be a Server-side option).
 * Once approved the flow is essentially identical to [OpAMP Connection Setting Offer Flow](#opamp-connection-setting-offer-flow)